Lucretiel/cooked-waker/README.md

 # cooked-waker

-cooked_waker provides safe traits for working with `std::task::Waker` and, more importantly, a set of derives for safely converting normal, safe rust types into `Waker` instances.
+cooked_waker provides safe traits for working with [`std::task::Waker`][waker] and creating those wakers out of regular, safe Rust structs.
 It cooks `RawWaker` and `RawWakerVTable`, making them safe for consumption.

 It provides the `Wake` and `WakeRef` traits, which correspond to the `wake` and `wake_by_ref` methods on `std::task::Waker`, and it provides implenetations of these types for the common reference & pointer types (`Arc`, `Rc`, `&'static`, etc).